Learned Wavelet Video Coding using Motion Compensated Temporal Filtering

 \subsubsection{Second training part: Multiple MCTF stages}

-To account for multiple temporal decomposition levels, we use multiple MCTF networks, where we initialize the additional MCTF stages with the parameters of the already available MCTF stage.
-For a GOP size of 4 with two temporal decomposition levels, we use two MCTF stages and a maximum frame distance $d_{\mathrm{max}}$ of two.
-For every batch element we select a random frame distance between one and $d_{\mathrm{max}}$.
+To account for multiple temporal decomposition levels, multiple MCTF networks are used, where the additional MCTF stages are initialized with the parameters of the already available MCTF stage.
+For a GOP size of 4 with two temporal decomposition levels, two MCTF stages and a maximum frame distance $d_{\mathrm{max}}$ of two are used.
+For every batch element, a random frame distance between one and $d_{\mathrm{max}}$ is selected.
 Depending on the frame distance, a different MCTF stage with different networks is chosen.
-Thus, for a GOP size of 4, we randomly alternate between optimizing the first MCTF stage with a frame distance of one and the second MCTF stage with a frame distance of two.
+Thus, for a GOP size of 4, it is randomly alternated between optimizing the first MCTF stage with a frame distance of one and the second MCTF stage with a frame distance of two.
 Thereby, the different MCTF stages share the iWave++ models employed for coding the temporal lowpass and highpass subbands.

-In the last two training stages, we again first train the MCTF components only and then optimize all network modules jointly as can be seen in Table~\ref{tab:training}.
-We experimented with using four frames per batch element to consider inverse MCTF for multiple decomposition levels during training.
-However, we found that training becomes unstable and the final RD performance is significantly worse compared to training with two frames and one temporal level.
+In the last two training stages, again only the MCTF components are trained first and then all network modules are jointly optimized as can be seen in Table~\ref{tab:training}.
+To consider inverse MCTF for multiple decomposition levels during training, experiments were conducted using four frames per batch element.
+However, they showed that training becomes unstable, and the final rate-distortion performance is significantly worse than training with two frames and one temporal level.

-For a GOP size of 8, we increase the number of MCTF stages from two to three.
-The maximum frame distance $d_{\mathrm{max}}$ in the last two stages (see Table~\ref{tab:training}) is set to 4 to account for the GOP structure visualized in Fig.~\ref{fig:gop8}.
+For a GOP size of 8, the number of MCTF stages is increased from two to three.
+The maximum frame distance $d_{\mathrm{max}}$ in the last two stages (see Table~\ref{tab:training}) is set to 4 to account for the GOP structure shown in Fig.~\ref{fig:gop8}.